MagnusThor/TinyShade/readme.md

 **PCrush**: For the [GPUSynth architecture](https://github.com/MagnusThor/so-you-think-you-can-code-2025/blob/main/day04/readme.md).
 TinyShade’s audio integration and internal DSP logic are heavily inspired by and adapted from his work on GPU-based sound synthesis.

----

-That is an ambitious and logical next step.
-Moving from a **linear chain** to a **Directed Acyclic Graph (DAG)** will allow for much higher performance, as independent passes (like two different post-process filters or parallel simulation steps) can be dispatched to the GPU simultaneously or packed into the same command buffer more efficiently.

----

-That sounds like a perfect, intuitive "low-friction" design.
-By making the dependency implicit (all prior passes) but allow for explicit overrides with `.dependsOn()`, you provide the power of a full Graph without forcing the user to map every single edge for simple projects.

----

 ## 🗺️ Roadmap: v2 Semi-Graph & Live-Editor Ecosystem
 I'm  currently architecting the next evolution of TinyShade, moving from a linear execution chain to a **Programmatically Defined Semi-Graph**.